mbajus/hangman/README.md

 # Hangman
 > Its a console version of hangman made in Python.
-At the begining you can choose english or polish language.

 ## Table of contents
 * [General info](#general-info)